|

 TypeScript is open source - Apache 2.0 license -- and a superset of JavaScript.
 As you would expect from a Hejlsberg language it incorporates type checking, interfaces and lots of syntactic sugar.

 The good news is that it is compatible with JavaScript - you can simply load JavaScript code and run it.
 JavaScript programs are TypeScript programs.
-The TypeScript complier outputs JavaScript so compiling a JavaScript program is just a pass though operation.
+The TypeScript compiler outputs JavaScript so compiling a JavaScript program is just a pass through operation.
 To improve on JavaScript, TypeScript lets you include annotations that allow the compiler to understand what objects and functions support.
 The annotations are removed by the compiler, making it a zero overhead facility.

-It also adds a full class construct to make it more like traditional object oriented languages.
+It also adds a full class construct to make it more like traditional object-oriented languages.
 Not every JavaScript programmer will be pleased about the shift in emphasis, but the way it compiles to a JavaScript constructor is fairly transparent.

 A class in TypeScript (above)- and what it compiles to (below)